DavidAnderson684/simba-plugin-manager-updater/UPGRADING.md

 There are no API-breaking changes.
 You can use your code unmodified (beyond altering the class name that you instantiate from Updraft_Manager_Updater_1_5 to Updraft_Manager_Updater_1_6).
 The version bump is necessitated by a version bump in a dependency.

+In version 1.6.2, updates checks can be carried out even if the user is not connected, to allow updates availabilty to be shown (as an incentive to connect).
+In this version, it is off by default; but you can call set_require_login(false) to disable this.
+Alternatively, call set_require_login(true) to lock-in the old behaviour (the default is expected to change in future).

 # Upgrading from 1.4 to 1.5.

 There are no API-breaking changes.
 You can use your code unmodified (beyond altering the class name that you instantiate from Updraft_Manager_Updater_1_4 to Updraft_Manager_Updater_1_5).
 The version bump is necessitated by a version bump in a dependency.